Sentient Media Writers’ Fellowship Program

 - Mentorship: Our team will offer career advice in the journalism and animal welfare community, connecting fellows with a network across the movement for career building.

 - Editing: Our team provides several rounds of professional editing for each piece sent our way.
+You will get to work with various members of the Sentient Media team, depending on the theme and topic you’re working on.

 - Guaranteed Publication: If we are unable to publish your work in an external outlet, you will be guaranteed publication on our website.